-Any headache has the potential to disrupt your day, but not all of them arise for the same reasons.
+Any Headache Different Types have the potential to disrupt your day, but not all of them arise for the same reasons.
 Relieving the distraction could depend on the originating cause of your pain, so it’s important to understand what kind of pain you have.

 Occasional headaches are simple to treat at home; but if headaches become more frequent, or your usual relief methods aren’t working, then it’s time to contact Houston Spine & Rehabilitation Centers to get to the bottom of the problem while finding an effective pain relief solution.